yquake2/yquake2/doc/040_cvarlist.md

   during gameplay and released otherwise (in menu, videos, console or if game is paused).

+* **singleplayer**: Only available in the dedicated server.
+Vanilla Quake II enforced that either `coop` or `deathmatch` is set to `1` when running the dedicated server.
+That made it impossible to play single player campaigns over the dedicated server.
+When set to `1`, both `coop` and `deathmatch` are forced to `0` and `maxclients` is forced to `1`.
+This can be used to run a dedicated server with an old single player mod, where the source code isn't available, inside a Windows 98 or XP VM and connect over network from an non Windows system.

 * **coop_pickup_weapons**: In coop a weapon can be picked up only once.
   For example, if the player already has the shotgun they cannot pickup a second shotgun found at a later time, thus not getting the ammo that